Crypt

 cryptpassword=<password>[=<salt>]

 This method creates a hash for the given password.
-If a salt is passed, it's used in the hash algorithm.
-If there was not salt passed, the method generates a random salt and save it to <ls_salt>.
+If a salt is passed, it is used in the hash algorithm.
+If there was no salt passed, the method generates a random salt and save it to <ls_salt>.